rundeck/docs/docs/learning/howto/troubleshooting.md

 * Check if the server has sufficient physical memory available.

 #### Database LockException
-When rundeck starts it needs to check for the database status to be up to date.
-This process is handled by liquibase migration progress (this process runs always, it is not only related to an upgrade).
+When Rundeck/Process Automation starts it needs to check for the database status to be up to date.
+This process is handled by a Liquibase migration progress (this process runs each time the software starts, it is not only related to an upgrade).

-When having an interruption while starting rundeck, the database can get into an "stuck" state while performing the liquibase migration process, this prevents rundeck from starting.
-You can recover from this state, but must be carefull
+If there is an interruption while starting Rundeck/Process Automation, the database can get into an "stuck" state while performing the Liquibase migration process, this can prevent Rundeck/Process Automation from starting.
+It is possible to recover from this state, but the steps must be carefully followed.

-1. Make sure there are no rundeck instances running.
+1. Make sure there are no Rundeck/Process Automation instances running.
-2. Once all rundeck instances are down, you can perform an update directly to the DB and change the "LOCKED" status
+2. Once all instances are down, perform an update directly to the DB and change the "LOCKED" status
-3. Update table "DATABASECHANGELOGLOCK" field "LOCKED" to false (some databases uses 0/1 instead of a boolean, if that is the case, set the value to 0)
+3. Update table "DATABASECHANGELOGLOCK" field "LOCKED" to `false`.
+(Some databases uses `0/1` instead of a text, if that is the case, set the value to `0`)
-4. You can now start rundeck again and it should be able to obtain lock and perform the liquibase migration process just fine
+4. You can now start the software again and it should be able to obtain lock and perform the Liquibase migration process.

 Update example query
 `update DATABASECHANGELOGLOCK set LOCKED = false where ID = 1`